 Document the user-defined command commandname, so that it can be accessed by help.
 The command commandname must already be defined.
 This command reads lines of documentation just as define reads the lines of the command definition, ending with end.
-After the document command is finished, help on command commandname displays the documentation you have written dont-repeat help user-defined
+After the document command is finished, help on command commandname displays the documentation you have written.